protontypes/open-sustainable-technology/README.md

 - [Principles of Green Software Engineering](https://github.com/jawache/principles-green) - Are a core set of competencies needed to define, build and run sustainable software applications.
 - [grid-intensity-go](https://github.com/thegreenwebfoundation/grid-intensity-go) - A tool written in go to help you factor carbon intensity into decisions about where and when to run computing jobs.
 - [Eco2AI](https://github.com/sb-ai-lab/Eco2AI) - A Python library which accumulates statistics about power consumption and CO2 emission during running code.
+- [impact](https://github.com/mlco2/impact/) - Compute your ML model's emissions with our calculator and add the results to your paper with our generated LaTeX template.
+- [CodeCarbon](https://github.com/mlco2/codecarbon) - Track emissions from Compute and recommend ways to reduce their impact on the environment.
+- [experiment-impact-tracker](https://github.com/Breakend/experiment-impact-tracker) - Meant to be a simple drop-in method to track energy usage, carbon emissions, and compute utilization of your system.
+- [Let's Wait Awhile](https://github.com/dos-group/lets-wait-awhile) - Simulator and datasets to research on carbon-aware temporal workload shifting.
+- [Environmental Footprint Data](https://github.com/Boavizta/environmental-footprint-data) - Aims to reference as much data as possible to help organizations to evaluate the environmental footprint of their information systems, applications and digital services.
+- [Carbonalyser](https://github.com/carbonalyser/Carbonalyser) - Allows to visualize the electricity consumption and greenhouse gases emissions that your Internet browsing leads to.
+- [carbontracker](https://github.com/lfwa/carbontracker) - Track and predict the energy consumption and carbon footprint of training deep learning models.
+- [green-ai](https://github.com/daviddao/green-ai) - The Green AI Standard aims to develop a standard and raise awareness for best environmental practices in AI research and development.

 ## Emissions

 ### Carbon Intensity and Accounting

-- [impact](https://github.com/mlco2/impact/) - Compute your ML model's emissions with our calculator and add the results to your paper with our generated LaTeX template.
+- [electricitymap-contrib](https://github.com/tmrowco/electricitymap-contrib) - A real-time visualization of the CO2 emissions from electricity consumption.
+- [Open Grid Emissions Initiative](https://github.com/singularity-energy/open-grid-emissions) - Seeks to fill a critical need for high-quality, publicly-accessible, hourly grid emissions data that can be used for GHG accounting, policymaking, academic research, and energy attribute certificate markets.
 - [carbon footprint](https://github.com/protea-earth/carbon_footprint) - Calculate your carbon footprint easily using a command line interface.
 - [CarbonFootprintEGU](https://github.com/milankl/CarbonFootprintEGU) - Travel carbon footprint of the European Geosciences Union General Assembly 2019.
 - [Bloom](https://github.com/tmrowco/bloom-contrib) - A SaaS that allow companies to become climate leaders, from calculating their climate impact to communicating about their climate efforts.
 It connects to as many data sources as possible to assess your carbon footprint and find mitigation opportunities.
 - [NMF.earth app](https://github.com/NMF-earth/nmf-app) - iOS & Android app to understand and reduce your carbon footprint.
 - [EnergyPATHWAYS](https://github.com/energyPATHWAYS/EnergyPATHWAYS) - The energyPATHWAYS Model is a professional, open source energy and carbon planning tool for use in evaluating long-term, economy-wide greenhouse gas mitigation scenarios.
 - [CarbonFootprint](https://gitlab.com/aossie/CarbonFootprint) - A browser extension that displays carbon footprint information in multiple map services.
-- [carbontracker](https://github.com/lfwa/carbontracker) - Track and predict the energy consumption and carbon footprint of training deep learning models.
-- [experiment-impact-tracker](https://github.com/Breakend/experiment-impact-tracker) - Meant to be a simple drop-in method to track energy usage, carbon emissions, and compute utilization of your system.
-- [green-ai](https://github.com/daviddao/green-ai) - The Green AI Standard aims to develop a standard and raise awareness for best environmental practices in AI research and development.
-- [CodeCarbon](https://github.com/mlco2/codecarbon) - Track emissions from Compute and recommend ways to reduce their impact on the environment.
-- [Carbonalyser](https://github.com/carbonalyser/Carbonalyser) - Allows to visualize the electricity consumption and greenhouse gases emissions that your Internet browsing leads to.
 - [blockchain-carbon-accounting](https://github.com/opentaps/blockchain-carbon-accounting) - Code of the Carbon Accounting and Certification Working Group.
 - [footprint](https://github.com/acircleda/footprint) - An R package to calculate carbon footprints from air travel based on IATA airport codes or latitude and longitude.
 - [intensegRid](https://github.com/KKulma/intensegRid) - Provides information on national and regional carbon intensity, the amount of carbon emitted per unit of energy consumed, for the UK.
 - [Carbonfact Models](https://github.com/kansoapp/carbonfact-models) - The carbon footprint models used by carbonfact.co.
 - [CAMx](https://www.camx.com/) - A multi-scale photochemical modeling system for gas and particulate air pollution.
 - [Open-Emission-Factors-DB](https://github.com/climatiq/Open-Emission-Factors-DB) - An open access, contributer-led database of emission factors, validated by the team at Climatiq.
-- [Let's Wait Awhile](https://github.com/dos-group/lets-wait-awhile) - Simulator and datasets to research on carbon-aware temporal workload shifting.
 - [elmada](https://github.com/DrafProject/elmada) - Dynamic electricity carbon emission factors and prices for Europe.
-- [Environmental Footprint Data](https://github.com/Boavizta/environmental-footprint-data) - Aims to reference as much data as possible to help organizations to evaluate the environmental footprint of their information systems, applications and digital services.
 - [UNFCCC emissions data](https://github.com/openclimatedata/unfccc-detailed-data-by-party) - UNFCCC Emissions data from the Detailed Data By Party interface.
 - [Silicone](https://github.com/GranthamImperial/silicone) - Automated filling of detail in reported emission scenarios.